cdl-geneseo/geneseo-dictionary/S/Scrub.md

 # Scrub

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Scrub

 Created by  Unknown User (hgf1) on Apr 03, 2019

 (n.)
 Someone who mooches off of others and doesn't have anything going for them in their lives. &quot;I can't date him because he's a scrub.&quot; Not Geneseo specific.(Fuller, S and U, 2019)